IPC Privacy Management Plan

 Depending on the event, the IPC may intentionally or unintentionally collect health information or sensitive personal information about someone.
 For example, if the IPC participates in a session designed for people with disabilities or people from a particular cultural or racial background, it could be deduced that someone has or is likely to have a disability or has a particular cultural or racial background.

 Sometimes, the IPC seeks voluntary completion of surveys to help us identify current issues.
-These surveys may collect different kinds of demographic data.
-The IPC ensures any proposed survey or other kind of collection complies with the PPIP Act and HRIP Act.

 The IPC also seeks feedback from applicants on their experience with the commission in resolving their complaint, review, enquiry, or other matter.